PLANT CURATOR

 Pumpkintastic!

-There are people that have extremely difficult and painful lives, yet somehow, some of them are able to still go on to bring delight to other people’s.
-That is quite something.
+There are people that have particularly difficult and painful lives, yet somehow, some are able to go on and bring delight to other people’s.
 Yayoi Kusama is one such person and her latest exhibition at the Victoria Miro gallery has filled the uplifting artworks void in London recently left by Matisse’s cut-outs.
 This is an exhibition that puts a smile on your face.
 It’s nothing particularly new for Kusama, pumpkins are a reoccurring theme first seen in her drawings in 1948 and her signature bright spotted style continues unabashed in this new body of work.

 Three spaces, differently lit, make up this pleasing gallery and each one has pumpkins by Kusama worked in a different medium.
 Downstairs sit two dazzling fibreglass mirror tiled, let’s call them, disco pumpkins, upstairs displays painted (acrylic on canvas) and wall mounted pumpkins, and outside in the small garden are placed three different sized bronze pumpkins.